 Residency for in-state fee purposes for foreign students with "green cards" (those with resident alien status) and refugees will be determined by their domicile in the U.S. All other foreign students will be considered out-of-state for fee purposes.

 Readmission to Northeast State

-A returning student who has not attended Northeast State for two consecutive semesters should update his or her admissions file and submit an official transcript of any postsecondary credits earned while not enrolled at Northeast State.
+A returning student who has not attended Northeast State for two consecutive semesters must complete an Application for Readmission and submit an official transcript of any postsecondary credits earned while not enrolled at Northeast State.